x157/x157.github.io/UE5/LyraStarterGame/Pros-and-Cons.md

     - Lyra forces use of [Enhanced Input](https://dev.epicgames.com/community/learning/tutorials/eD13/unreal-engine-enhanced-input-in-ue5)
     - Lyra forces you to use `CommonUI` as the player input system
   - Requires either implementing the `ModularGameplay` pattern in all of your base classes, or rebasing onto `ModularGameplayActors`
   - Thread-safe Animations are not compatible with UE4 animations.
-You'll need to update every animation blueprint to be thread-safe, which honestly you should be doing anyway, because **Multi-threaded** Animations.
+    You'll need to update every animation blueprint to be thread-safe, which honestly you should be doing anyway, because **Multi-Threaded Animations**.

 - For any game:
   - Lyra is complex and will take time to learn
     - The core of Lyra is intended to allow for things like
       - more than 1 style of game play (a Lyra "Experience")
       - 1st class support for gamepads, touchscreen and MKB inputs
+      - high performance, multi-threaded animations
       - expansion packs and seasonal content packs
-      - optional items players can buy from your game store
-      - high performance, multi-threaded animations
     - Supporting all of these things is far more difficult and complex than **not** supporting these things
       - Is Lyra "too" complex, or "overly" complicated?
-        - If you **do not** want the above features in your game, then yes.
+        - If you **do not want** the above features in your game, then yes.
 Lyra is probably overkill for you in that case.
-        - If you want the features listed above, then you'd have to build all this stuff anyway.
+        - If you **DO WANT** the features listed above, then Lyra isn't overkill, it's an example implementation with a pretty good base.

 # To Lyra, or not to Lyra?